← All comparisons

 Price Free Free, with paid Dark Matter

-If you have played OGame, you know the quiet dread of the fleet-save.
+If you have played OGame, you know the fleet-save.
 You have spent weeks building a fleet, and now you cannot just close the tab.
-You have to send it somewhere safe to land after you wake up, because if you leave it sitting there, someone can catch it while you sleep and erase the lot in a single battle.
-A strategy game has quietly started scheduling itself around your bedtime.
+You have to send the fleet somewhere safe, timed to land after you wake up, because a fleet left sitting still can be caught while you sleep and destroyed in a single battle.
+A strategy game has quietly started planning itself around your bedtime.

-Inselnova keeps the empire-building you came for and lets go of the 3am maths.
+Inselnova keeps the build, research and raid loop you came for and drops the 3am fleet maths.
 You rule an island in a medieval sea full of other real players.
-You raise mines, research upgrades, train an army and a fleet, scout your neighbours, trade what you grow, and pick who to fight and who to stand beside.
-It plays in your browser on a phone or a computer, it is free, and there is nothing to install.
+You raise mines, you research upgrades, you build an army and a fleet, you scout your neighbours, you trade what you grow, and you pick who to fight and who to stand beside.
+The game runs in your browser on a phone or a computer, the game is free, and there is nothing to install.
+Other players are building on islands around you, and the game keeps moving while you are away.

 The Black Tide reclaims an abandoned island in Inselnova